-One of my main missions on this site in the coming year is to help people figure out how to create successful side hustles that will help them get ahead financially.
-After starting my own side hustle (this site) that turned into my full-time job, I want to help other people do the same.
+One of my main missions on this site is to help people figure out how to create successful side hustles that will help them get ahead financially.
+After starting my own side hustle (this site) and having it turn into my full-time job, I want to help other people do the same.

-I came across a ton of great side hustle stories from readers in 2017, so I've updated this list to reflect what I think are the best side hustles to start in 2018!
+In this past year, I’ve heard a lot of you share some great side hustle stories, so I've updated this list to reflect what I think are the best side hustles to start in 2019!

 For a lot of people, the beginning of the new year is a great time to start new things.
 Whether you're trying to pay off debt, add to your savings account, or invest a little more every month – a side hustle could be a great vehicle to hit your financial goals.

 Before I get to the list, I want to make sure one thing is VERY clear.
 Side hustles aren't easy.
 Anyone who tells you that making money on the side is simple is either lying or shadily trying to sell you something.
 Any business (regardless of size) takes organization and hard work, but it is possible to do well with a side hustle.